DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Key components are producers, shards, and consumers.

 Kinesis Firehose (Updated 9/28/2020)
-- Amazon Kinesis Firehose is the easiest way to load streaming data into data stores and analytics tools.
+- Amazon Kinesis Firehose is the easiest way to capture, transform, and load streaming data into data stores and analytics tools.
 When data is streamed into Kinesis Firehose, there is no persistent storage there to hold onto it.
 The data must be analyzed as it comes in.
 It is optional to have Lambda functions inside your Kinesis Firehose.
 Once processed, you send the data elsewhere like S3, RedShift, Splunk, or Elastic Search cluster.
 Key components are delivery streams, records of data, and destinations.
+(Updated 2/7/2021, TDJ)
 - Kinesis Firehose can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.

 Kinesys Analyitics (Updated 9/27/2020)